CabboLeak/ValoSharp-SourceLeaked/README.md

 ValoSharp SouceCode leaked and full cracked by Cabbo :)

 SourceCode updated on 20/04/2022.
-Now you can build the project with VisualStudio 2019 or VisualStudio 2022 without error.
+Now you can build the project with VisualStudio 2019 or VisualStudio 2022 (You may find some errors, I'm fixing).
 Enjoy.

 # Leak